ebolax/vue3-typescript-esbuild-bootstrap5/README.md

 # Vue 3 + TypeScript + ESBuild + Bootstrap 5 + LiveReload Template

-This repo contains a template to create a game using Phaser 3 + TypeScript with ESBuild bundler and Bootstrap 5 Framework.
+This repo contains a template to create a front-end application using Vue 3 + TypeScript with ESBuild bundler and Bootstrap 5 Framework.
+Also have Livereaload feature!

 ## Before you need